-This extension is an open-source.
+This extension is open-source.
 You can access the code on GitHub.

 There is an extension available for Chrome to identify the link type.
 Once you install this extension all the nofollow and sponsored links will be highlighted with a dotted red outliner.
 You don’t have to go deeper into processes like inspect-element.

 Read More about nofollow, dofollow, noopener and noindex terminology.